sergeitarasov/vscode-phenoscript/README.md

-# phenoscript README
+#  Phenoscript syntax highlight.
+VS Code extension
-Phenoscript is the
+ This is an extension for [VS Code](https://code.visualstudio.com) that provides syntax highlight for [Phenoscript language](https://github.com/sergeitarasov/PhenoScript).
+The theme is based on [One Dark Teme](https://github.com/akamud/vscode-theme-onedark).

 ## Features